openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

    .. note::

       To use the root filesystem in QEMU, you need to extract it.
-See the "
+See the ":ref:`sdk-manual/appendix-obtain:extracting the root filesystem`"
-      Extracting the Root Filesystem
-      " section for information on how to extract the root filesystem.
+      section for information on how to do this extraction.

 3. *Develop and Test your Application:* At this point, you have the tools to develop your application.
 If you need to separately install